Is your iOS device secure and protecting your privacy?

 Think of every ad as a digital surveillance camera and protect yourself accordingly.

 Governments, corporations, and hackers have been spying on text messages and listening to calls for years.
 The biggest messaging app is WhatsApp, which is owned by Facebook.
 Despite claiming to be “secure,” WhatsApp does not use good end-to-end encryption and is plagued with known security issues.

 So what alternatives do you have to secure your messages?

 To secure and encrypt your text messages you could use one of the apps mentioned below.
-Unfortunately there is no simple app-free solution for encrypting all your text messages.

 Signal is a great, free option that utilizes strong 256-bit AES end-to-end encryption.
 When you install Signal, it will integrate well with your iOS device and also utilize perfect forward security to protect your data.
 Signal’s code is also open source, which is good.
 (Signal download for iOS here.)